See how annoying that pop up is! Think of that when you're adding them to your own site...

 A note on email content

-Equally, if you attach pdf files, many systems will not accept files larger than a certain size.
+If you attach PDF files, many systems will not accept files larger than a certain size.

-The usual rules to email content apply; keep it simple, precise, yet hit the major points quickly, who? what?why?where? when? and how?
+The usual rules to email content apply; keep it simple, precise, hit the major points quickly, who? what? why? where? when? and how?

 On the positive side, links work well.
 It is possible to send nice linked emails, offering deep product information without overloading anyone's attention span.